Institute of the Five-Fold Ministry

 2nd Year 1st Semester

 ABSCE111 – The Ministry of Jesus (Part 1) Description.
-(Why did Jesus come and what did this unassuming, gentle and amazing man from Galilee achieve that to this day would cause the world to talk about Him so?
-As we study His earthly ministry as close as possible in this month, we cannot but help discover who we are in Christ.
+(Why did Jesus come, and what did this unassuming, gentle, and amazing man from Galilee achieve that to this day would cause the world to talk about Him so?
+As we study His earthly ministry as closely as possible this month, we cannot help but discover who we are in Christ.
 The effects of His brief life on earth rendered the “god of the world,” who is Satan, powerless.

 ABSCE112-The Fruits of the Spirit